brainhack-school2020/stephaniealley_bhs2020_project/README.md

 * 155 subjects
   * 122 children
   * 33 adults

+The dataset is available as derivative data that was pre-processed using fMRIPrep.

 ### Deliverables
 * GitHub repository containing all items related to the project, including the markdown document, Docker file, requirements.txt, and Jupyter notebooks